peterszerzo/elm-gameroom/talk.md

 ### Anything else?

-Gotta persist information between players.
+Gotta persist information on a generic back-end.
 So we need some encoders and decoders.

 ```elm
 problemEncoder = Json.Encode.string